5jt/dyalog-cookbook/manuscript/17 RegularExpressions.md

 You can now see why it does not report any hit - it would only work on any single character that is embraced by two double quotes, for example on `'He said "Y"'`.

 ### Repeating a search pattern (quantifiers)

 What we need is a way to tell the engine that it should try to match the `.` more than once.
-There is a general way of doing this and three shortcuts that cover most cases.
-First we discuss the general way.
+There is a general way of doing this and three abbreviations that cover most cases.
+First, the general way.

 For example, in order to match a minimum of one to a maximum of three underscore characters: